 When it comes to real estate in the Greater Phoenix area, we are the experts.
-Our extensive experience and unparalleled awareness of trends, strategies and movement in the market has helped our clients gain insight in order to make smart, well-informed business decisions.
-Our ability to understand the strengths and weaknesses of local, national and global influences maximizes our performance and keeps our clients ahead of the pack.
+Our extensive experience and unparalleled awareness of trends, strategies, and movement in the market have helped our clients gain insight in order to make smart, well-informed business decisions.
+Our ability to understand the strengths and weaknesses of local, national, and global influences maximizes our performance and keeps our clients ahead of the pack.

 For more information, select a market below.

-Phoenix is the sixth largest city in the U.S. and is booming with entrepreneurial growth and success.
+Phoenix is the Fifth-largest city in the U.S. and is booming with entrepreneurial growth and success.
 The cost of living and doing business in Phoenix is lower than any other major metropolitan area in the United States.
-The area contains excellent commercial real estate opportunities thanks to Phoenix’s vast attractions, growth rate, and competitive market prices, the area continues to be an excellent opportunity market for businesses and investors.
+Thanks to Phoenix’s vast attractions, growth rate, and competitive market prices, the area continues to be an excellent opportunity market for businesses and investors.

 Downtown Phoenix is the city’s urban core.
-Roosevelt Row is a growing arts district that attracts tourists and residents for Phoenix’s First Fridays, which allows people to view the art galleries in downtown for free.
+Roosevelt Row is a growing arts district that attracts tourists and residents for Phoenix’s First Fridays, which allows people to view the art galleries downtown for free.
 Downtown Phoenix is a hub for sports and entertainment where thousands of people gather at the Talking Stick Resort Arena and Chase Field to watch the Phoenix Suns, Arizona Diamondbacks, musicians, comedians, and other events.
-Small businesses to large corporate hotels take advantage of the influx of people who come in for conferences and on vacation.
-Industrial real estate is in demand downtown.
+Small businesses to large corporate hotels take advantage of the influx of people who come in for these events, conferences and for vacation.

 This small, upscale neighborhood in Phoenix is the perfect place to grow or start a business.
-In the area, the Arizona Biltmore with its array of shops and high-scale restaurants attract customers.
-The neighborhood also sees many small strip malls that house local businesses and mom and pop shops.
+In the area, the Arizona Biltmore with its array of shops and high-scale restaurants attracts customers.
+The neighborhood is also home to many small strip malls that house both small local businesses and national chains.

 North Phoenix borders the city of Scottsdale and shares similar amenities.
 Many strip malls have been built to accommodate people as the city of Phoenix grows.
 This area is home to several malls, medical facilities, etc. Also bordered by the growing city of Paradise Valley, North Phoenix is perfectly situated for any business.

 There’s no better place for a business than Scottsdale.
-Named “the most livable city,” It is Arizona’s the sixth largest city with a 2010 population of 217,385, growing 7.2 percent from July 2000 to April 2010.
+Named “the most livable city,” It is Arizona’s fifth-largest city with a 2020 population of 265,249, growing 22.02 percent from 2010 to 2020.
 Scottsdale is home to Scottsdale Fashion Square, a high-end retail mall that houses upscale stores and restaurants.
 But shopping isn’t the only fun adventure Scottsdale has to offer.

 Old Town, the downtown of Scottsdale, is “vibrant and unique” offering it’s world class art galleries, restaurants retail shops, and museums.
 Trendy restaurants and bars make Old Town a lively location to go to lunch with co-workers or have a cocktail after work.

 A blossoming business will find the city of Tempe the perfect location for development.
-Tempe is Arizona’s eighth largest city and is home to more than 161,000 residents.
-Home to one of the largest universities in the country (Arizona State), more than 60,000 students take advantage of all the shopping and eating opportunities.
+Tempe is Arizona’s eighth-largest city and is home to more than 203,900 residents.
+Home to one of the largest universities in the country (Arizona State), more than 74,000 students take advantage of all the shopping and eating opportunities.

 Tempe is an active city from its P.F.
-Chang’s marathon to Tempe Town Lake, there are many options for people to work out and get outside.
+Chang’s “Rock ‘n’ Roll” marathon to Tempe Town Lake, there are many options for people to work out and get outside.
 If you’re looking for fun, Tempe’s Mill Avenue offers several bars and restaurants for patrons to enjoy a relaxing happy hour.
-Gammage, Arizona State University’s concert hall, also draws visitors for its productions that come from all over America including off Broadway tours of popular shows like “Evita.”
+Gammage, Arizona State University’s concert hall, also draws visitors for its productions that come from all over America including off-Broadway tours of popular shows like “Evita.”

 Tempe is an excellent location for retail space thanks to its large population and amenities.

 The city of Mesa is currently a growing hot spot in the Valley.
-As of the 2010 Census, Mesa is the center of Arizona’s population.
-Mesa is the third largest city in Arizona and is even larger than Miami, Atlanta and Cleveland.
-Mesa, located in the East Valley of the Greater Phoenix area is the third largest city in Arizona with a 2010 population of 439,041, growing 10.8 percent from July 2000 to April 2010.
+Mesa is the third-largest city in Arizona and is even larger than Miami, Atlanta, and St. Louis.
+Mesa, located in the East Valley of the Greater Phoenix area has a 2020 Census population of 538,146 which is a 22.57 percent growth from April 2010 to July 2020.
 It is home to one of four Arizona State University campuses, the Polytechnic campus.